RiceComp215-Staff/RiceChecks/README.md

   it will notice that the "secret" tests are missing and treat them as having failed.
   When you later add them back in, everything works.

-- **How do you add files into an active student project like this?** We hand out our weekly projects on Monday morning with student unit tests due Thursday evening.
+- **How do you add "secret" test files into student projects after an assignment is ongoing?**
+  We hand out our
+  weekly projects on Monday morning with student unit tests due Thursday evening.
   On Friday morning, we pull every student repository, add the "secret" tests, commit, and push.
 Students will then have the benefit of both their tests as